Olive, Again: "Arrested"

 Jack Kennison, a seventy-four-year-old widower and retired Harvard professor, drives to Portland to buy whiskey to avoid the possibility of running into Olive, who he has since separated from, at the grocery store in Crosby.
 Jack is pulled over by the police and given a ticket for speeding.
+Before and after this event, Jack is reflecting on three women in his life and his relationships and actions with them.

 "Labor"

 Olive attends a "stupid" baby shower.
-One of the pregnant guests goes into labor and Olive attempts to drive her to the hospital, but finds herself having to deliver the stranger's baby in the back of her own car.
+A pregnant guest goes into labor; Olive attempts to drive her to the hospital but finds herself delivering the young woman's baby in the back of her own car.
+Olive and Jack Kennison reconcile.

 "Cleaning"

 Kayley Callaghan is a fourteen-year-old girl living in Crosby whose father died two years earlier.
 She begins to find a passion for playing the piano, which her father played.
-While cleaning the house of Mrs. Ringrose for money, Kayley begins experiencing sexual feelings and touches her breasts.
+While cleaning the house of her English teacher, Mrs. Ringrose, for money, Kayley begins experiencing sexual feelings and touches her breasts.
 She opens her eyes to find Mr. Ringrose watching her, urging her to continue.
 She agrees and later finds an envelope filled with money left for her by Mr. Ringrose when she leaves.
 She and Mr. Ringrose continue their unspoken arrangement every time she cleans the house.
 When her mother eventually finds the envelopes of money, Kayley instead hides it in the piano.
 One day, she comes home to find her mother sold the piano since she stopped playing it.
 Mrs. Ringrose tells Kayley she is no longer needed for cleaning.
 In the last days of summer, Kayley learns from Olive Kitteridge that Mr. Ringrose's behavior has become abnormal and he is being put in a nursing home.
 Two days before Kayley begins high school, she rides her bike near the nursing home and feels a longing for Mr. Ringrose.

 "Motherless Child"

 Olive invites her son Christopher, a podiatrist living in New York, to finally come visit Crosby with his wife, Ann, and their four children.
-Olive reveals her plans to marry Jack and Christopher expresses disbelief and anger.
-When Jack comes to meet Christopher and his family the next day, Christopher expresses anger at his mother but is quickly chastised by his wife.
+Olive reveals her plans to marry Jack on the last night of their short visit, and Christopher expresses disbelief and anger.
+When Jack comes to meet Christopher and his family the next day, Christopher acts rudely to Jack ("childishly") and is quickly chastised by his wife.
 Christopher immediately apologizes and appears "pale as paper", though Olive feels pity for her son.
-Olive recalls yelling at her late husband Henry in public similar to how Ann yelled at Christopher.
+Olive recalls yelling at her late husband Henry in public similarly to how Ann yelled at Christopher.
 Olive reflects that she has "failed on a colossal level" with both Henry and their son Christopher and has "lived her life as though blind."